eth-cscs/abcpy/doc/source/parallelization.rst

 In words, one only needs to initialize an instance of the MPI backend.
 The number of ranks to spawn are specified at runtime through the way the script is run.
-A minimum of two ranks is required, since rank 0 (master) is used to orchestrade the calculation and all other ranks (workers) actually perform the calculation.
+A minimum of two ranks is required, since rank 0 (master) is used to orchestrate the calculation and all other ranks (workers) actually perform the calculation.

 The standard way to run the script using Open MPI is directly via mpirun like below